testiuser/bootcamp/README.md

 Massidea.org is a free open innovation community where users are uploading their ideas, visions of the future and today's challenges and linking them with other user.s brainchildren.
 The mixed outcome - lucky insight - is boosting individual.s creativity and enabling the birth of smashing idea.

+This repository is meant as a tutorial or bootcamp for new developers who wish to join in development.
+Before starting you should read the [http://code.google.com/p/massidea/wiki/Orientation](Orientation document).

 ## Git and GitHub - Guideline ##

 ### General notes